Skip to Content

 Bubble Gum Layer Cake crumb coat.

-How To Make Buttercream Stripes
+How To Make Frosting Stripes

 2. Smooth the sides of the cake with a cake scraper or icing smoother, one rotation at a time, cleaning your cake scraper with each rotation.
 Fill in any gaps with coordinating buttercream and smooth again. ❗️ WARNING ❗️The more the cake is smoothed, the more the stripes will run together.